Nile crocodile: Size and sexual dimorphism

 Like all crocodiles, they are sexually dimorphic, with the males up to 30% larger than the females, though the difference is considerably less compared to some species, like the saltwater crocodile.
 Male Nile crocodiles are about 30 to 50 cm longer on average at sexual maturity and grow more so than females after becoming sexually mature, especially expanding in bulk after exceeding 4 m in length.
 Adult male Nile crocodiles usually range in length from 3.3 to 5.0 m long; at these lengths, an average sized male may weigh from 150 to 750 kg.
 Very old, mature ones can grow to 5.5 m or more in length (all specimens over 5.5 m from 1900 onward are cataloged later).
 Large mature males can reach 1000 kg or more in weight.
 Mature female Nile crocodiles typically measure 2.2 to 3.8 m, at which lengths the average female specimen would weigh 40 to 250 kg.

+An old male individual, named "Big Daddy", housed at Mamba Village Centre, Mombasa, Kenya, is considered to be one of the largest living Nile crocodiles in captivity.
+It measures 15 ft in length and weighs 2200 lb.
+Another one in Burundi, "Gustave", has been estimated at 20 ft long and close to 2000 lb; it is believed to have killed hundreds of people.